 Digestion begins in the mouth.
 Our saliva contains digestive juices, and teeth help to break down large chunks of food, making it easier for the stomach to process what we eat.

-“Think of chewing as a sort of meditation,” says Mira, “a real appreciation of the flavours, seasonality and origins of food – how it came from farm to fork, and the processes it has gone through on this journey – it’s quite amazing when you really stop to think about it!”
+“Think of chewing as a sort of meditation,” says Mira, “a real appreciation of the flavors, seasonality and origins of food—how it came from the farm to fork, and the processes it has gone through on this journey—it’s quite amazing when you really stop to think about it!”

 A warming concoction first thing in the morning is an ideal way to kick-start our digestive juices.

-Mira suggests sipping on a cup of hot water with ½tsp ground ginger, a pinch of sea salt or Himalayan salt and a few drops of coconut oil.
+Mira suggests sipping on a cup of hot water with half a teaspoon of ground ginger, a pinch of sea salt or Himalayan salt, and a few drops of coconut oil.

-"Adding a little spice to your porridge enhances the flavour and gives your body some warmth," says Mira.
+"Adding a little spice to your porridge enhances the flavor and gives your body some warmth," says Mira.

 Try this warming cinnamon porridge with stewed fruits and walnuts: